powerseb/NoPhish/README.md

          -k Full path to the key file of the ssl certificate -a Adjust default user agent string
-         -z Compress profile to zip - will be ignored if parameter -e is set
+         -z Compress profile to zip - will be ignored if parameter -e is set -p Additional URL parameters - if not set generic URL will be generated

 ```